faizan4devloper/band-landing-page/README.md

 import React from "react";
-import "./LandingPage.css";  // Create a separate CSS file for animations and styling import { Link } from "react-router-dom";
+import "./LandingPage.css";  // Custom CSS for the page import { Link } from "react-router-dom";
+import { FaFileAlt } from "react-icons/fa";  // Importing an icon from FontAwesome

 export const LandingPage = () => {
   return (